RFNshare/Whatsapp-Web-UI-Automation/README.md

     ```
     git clone https://github.com/RFNshare/Whatsapp-Web-UI-Automation.git
     ```

-2. Go to the project's root directory and install requirements(Recommended create virtual env first).
+2. If you clone this repository before then run this on the project's root directory
     ```
+    git pull
+    ```

+3. Go to the project's root directory and install requirements(Recommended create virtual env first).
+    ```
     pip install -r requirements.txt
     ```

-3. Run this script for Chrome.
+4. Run this script for Chrome.
     ```
     py.test --browser_name chrome -v -s

     ```
    This will open a browser in the current window.
-4. .
+5. .
 Run this script for Firefox.
     ```
     py.test --browser_name firefox -v -s

     ```
    This will open a browser in the current window.

-5. This will default cmd.
+6. This will default cmd.
 Open with Chrome.
     ```
     py.test

     ```

-6. Generate HTML reports with run script include log.
+7. Generate HTML reports with run script include log.
     ```
     pytest --html=report.html --capture=tee-sys